 Response from C. Laes in Saelesianum 79 (2017) 717-732.

 (2021), “The Classicists in the History Department: Do We Face a Post-Classics Future?”, American Historical Association, Perspectives Daily, September 28 [online publication].

 (+ by invitation)

-+“Slaves to Rome, Freedmen to the Colonies: Philip V, Roman colonization and freedmen in the 3rd-2nd centuries BCE.” at The Politics of Empire in the Roman Republic: The Forum Unbounded (280 BCE – 20 CE), Villa Le Balze, Fiesole, Italy, April 28 – May 2, 2020. [postponed]
+- +“Slaves to Rome, Freedmen to the Colonies: Philip V, Roman colonization and freedmen in the 3rd-2nd centuries BCE.” at The Politics of Empire in the Roman Republic: The Forum Unbounded (280 BCE – 20 CE), Villa Le Balze, Fiesole, Italy, April 28 – May 2, 2020. [indefinitely postponed]

-“Rediscovering Rome’s Youth: Iuventas in Early and Augustan Rome.” at Pacific Rim Roman Literature Seminar 34, Boston University, USA, July 10-12, 2020. [postponed]
+- “Rediscovering Rome’s Youth: Iuventas in Early and Augustan Rome.” at Pacific Rim Roman Literature Seminar 34, Boston University, USA, July 10-12, 2020. [indefinitely postponed]

 - “Street View: Monuments, Prepositions and the Creation of Spatial Identities at Rome.” at North American Congress of Greek and Latin Epigraphy (NACGLE), Washington D.C., January 5-7, 2020.

 - +“Rome’s Next Generation: Youth Agency in the Late Republic and Augustan Age.” at Taking the lead in late Republican and early Imperial Rome: office, agency and initiative, University of Bielefeld, Germany, July 15-16, 2019.

 - “Upending Age Models: Octavian from puer to iuvenis.” at The Roman Civil Wars of 49-30 BCE: Analyzing the Breakdown of Models, The British School at Rome, Italy, July 22-24, 2019.